jacintak/jacintak.github.io/model/index.md

 * Progression of development is additive (cumulative)

 ## Model output
-: The model output depends on the research question.
+The best model output depends on the intended use of the model.
 There are three types of mechanistic modelling output I attempted in my own work:

 1. Single site output
  * These are models that are run for a single location at a time.
 They can be run for any number of sites.
 This was the main type of modelling I used.